-Dempster Highway: Road Trip To The Arctic Travel Guide
+Dempster Highway: Solo Road Trip To The Arctic

-I finally was doing it, the solo drive to the end of the road on the Dempster Highway.
+I finally was doing it, my Solo Drive to the Arctic on the Dempster Highway to Inuvik, Northwest Territories.

 Have you ever wondered where the “north” begins and what the Arctic is like?
 I often thought about it and I found the answers driving the Dempster Highway.